nickebbitt/nickebbitt.github.io/_posts/2017-01-01-making-a-mockery-of-web-services.markdown

 ### Key features

-I'll simply highlight the main features here, for a more details the official [docs](http://wiremock.org/docs/) are the place to go.
+I'll simply highlight the main features here, for more details the official [docs](http://wiremock.org/docs/) are the place to go.
 The code samples here are taken directly from the official docs.

 _Stubbing_ allows you to pre-define a canned response from the mock service that will be served when a request is made that matches a specific URL pattern.